naresy/WhatsApp_Clone_Android_Application/README.md

 <h1>WhatsApp Clone Android Application</h1>

 <p>This project is an Android application that replicates the core features of the popular messaging app, WhatsApp.
-It is developed using Java and Firebase, providing real-time chat capabilities, user authentication, profile management, and media sharing functionalities.</p>
+It is developed using Java and Firebase, providing real-time chat capabilities, user authentication, profile management, and media-sharing functionalities.</p>

 <h2>Features</h2>
 <ul>